Brickadia-Community-wiki/brickadiacommunitywiki/brickadia-wiki/docs/tutorials/linux-server-guide/omegga-guide.md

 ### Installation
 1. As mentioned above, verify you are not running as root and create a user if needed.
-1. install lib32gcc-s1: `sudo apt install lib32gcc-s1`
+1. Install lib32gcc-s1: `sudo apt install lib32gcc-s1`
 1. Install nvm:

     `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.3/install.sh | bash`